 DECnet-Plus

-DECnet is the collective name for the family of communications products (software and hardware) that allow Digital operating systems to participate in a network.
+DECnet is the collective name for the family of communications products (software and hardware) that allow Digital-developed operating systems to participate in a network.

-VSI DECnet for OpenVMS on Alpha and Integrity servers allows a suitably configured OpenVMS system to participate as an end node.
+VSI DECnet for OpenVMS on Alpha, Integrity, and x86 allows a suitably configured OpenVMS system to participate as an end node.
 With proper network planning, DECnet networks can contain up to 1,023 nodes per network area and up to 63 areas per network.
-The DECnet for OpenVMS License Product Authorization Key (PAK), when registered on an OpenVMS system, enables communication between systems using the DECnet protocols.
-DECnet for OpenVMS has been implemented in accordance with Phase IV of the Digital Network Architecture (DNA) product.

 Features